What to know about Trump fixer-turned-foe Michael Cohen's pivotal testimony in the hush money trial

 “It was an amazing experience in many, many ways,” he added.
 “There were great times.
 There were several less than great times.”

-Cohen portrayed Trump as a hands-on boss, who was deeply involved in the details and decisions of his company, the Trump Organization.
+Cohen portrayed Trump as deeply involved in the details and decisions of his company, the Trump Organization.

-Prosecutors throughout the trial have been trying to elicit such testimony to support the idea that Trump would have known about the $130,000 hush money payment to porn actor Stormy Daniels and the subsequent reimbursement to Cohen.
-Trump denies Daniels’ claims that they had a sexual encounter in 2006.
+Prosecutors throughout the trial have been trying to elicit such testimony to support the idea that Trump would have known about the payment to Daniels and subsequent reimbursement to Cohen.

 Cohen testified that Trump wanted to be updated immediately about any developments regarding the tasks he assigned.
 Cohen said Trump had an “open-door policy” so executives could meet him in his office, without appointment, and keep him apprised of developments.